62º | Sunny | 0% chance of rain | Sunrise 6:52 a.m. | Sunset 4:59 p.m. | High tides 6:25 a.m. and 8:27 p.m. | Low tide 1:53 p.m.

 🌇 We built this city

-SD John D. Spreckels legacy in San Diego
+The history and legacy of John D. Spreckels in San Diego

 The Spreckels Theatre building on Broadway in downtown San Diego opened in 1912; this snapshot is from 1920. | Photo via San Diego City Clerk Archives (author unknown)